FutureProofHomes/Satellite1-Hardware/README.md

 ## Why Open Source?
 The Satellite1 is a powerful device - and with great power, comes great responsibility.
 We believe it would be irresponsible to ask our customers to **_trust_** that our hardware and software protect your privacy.
 Instead, you can audit the product yourself.
 You can also build with us!
 Please contribute to the project (and perhaps even join the team).

+NOTE: All firmware and schematics will be be open-source upon launch.
+The actual Kicad project files will operate under a delayed open source model ([DOSP](https://opensource.org/delayed-open-source-publication)) to ensure the FutureProofHomes team can keep the lights on.
+Thanks for your understanding as we get some wind beneath our wings!

 ## Why Purchase from FutureProofHomes?
 Put simply, your purchase helps fund our team and further innovation towards our roadmap.
-Also, purchasing from us ensures you get top-quality products that are tested, fully-functional, in stock (as often as possible) and provide community leadership.
+Also, purchasing from us ensures you get top-quality products that are tested, fully-functional, in-stock (as often as possible) and received community leadership.
 You can purchase Satellite1 components individually, or purchase the entire devkit as a package.
 Help us, help you!

 ## Key Hardware Features
 - [ ] ESP32-S3 n16r8 SoC
-- [ ] Far-Field Microphone Array with Premium XMOS Noise Reduction and Echo Cancellation
+- [ ] Far-Field Microphone Array with Premium XMOS XU316 Noise Reduction and Echo Cancellation
-- [ ] XMOS Audio Processing
 - [ ] Power DAC capable of 25W x 1 @ 8Ohm
 - [ ] DAC 3.5mm Headphone Line Out
 - [ ] Hardware Mute Button
 - [ ] Volume Up/Down & Action Buttons
 - [ ] 12 NeoPixel LEDs
-- [ ] Temperature/Humidity/Light Sensor on board
+- [ ] Temperature/Humidity/Light Sensor on-board
 - [ ] USB-C Power Delivery for easy power input
 - [ ] Expandable GPIO for Hackability and Additional Functionality